dburles/meteor-conduit/README.md

 // notify the emitter of the new limit todosSubscriptionEmitter.update();

+// at a later time we can stop the emitter and
-// stop the emitter and stop the Meteor subscription todosSubscriptionEmitter.stop(handle => handle.stop());
+// through the callback function, stop the Meteor subscription.
+// in the real world this might live within a React component's
+// `componentDidUnmount` method.
+todosSubscriptionEmitter.stop(handle => handle.stop());
 ```